Exploring Tioga Road and Tuolumne Meadows: One-Day Adventure and Summer Camping in Yosemite National Park

 Olmsted Point

-The point is named in honor of Frederick Law Olmsted, the renowned American architect who designed New York's Central Park and was responsible for some of Yosemite National Park's original conservation policies.
+The point is named after Frederick Law Olmsted, a renowned American landscape architect who designed New York's Central Park and helped establish early conservation policies for Yosemite National Park.

 Tenaya Lake